Curtains can makea room look finished and warm. But the wrong length? It throws everything off.

 But there are exceptions.
 Kitchen and bathroom windows often work better with shorter styles.

-These rooms deal with moisture and frequent cleaning.
-Windows above radiators need shorter curtains too, since long fabric over heat sources creates fire hazards.
+These rooms are prone to moisture and require frequent cleaning.
+Windows above radiators also need shorter curtains, since long fabric over heat sources can create fire hazards.

 Homes with small children or pets might also benefit from shorter lengths to prevent tripping.